gcoppola19/recipes-analysis/README.md

 ### Metric to Evaluate our Model

-##TO FIX

-We will use the Mean Squared Error (MSE) as the primary evaluation We chose MSE over other metrics because MSE provides a direct measure of prediction error by averaging the squared differences between predicted and actual values, making it straightforward to interpret in the context of ratings.
+We will use the Root Mean Squared Error (RMSE) as the primary evaluation.
+We chose RMSE over other metrics because MSE provides a direct measure of prediction error making it straightforward to interpret in the context of ratings.
 Furthermore, squaring the residuals ensures that larger prediction errors have a disproportionately higher impact on the metric, which is crucial for maintaining prediction quality.
 MSE is one of the most commonly used metrics for regression tasks and aligns well with the linear regression model we are using.

 ---
 ## Baseline Model